 The right way to hold a fish near the head.
 The trout is 'cradled' with the fingers parallel to the side of the fish, not clawing in like talons, or squeezing this vulnerable area.

-One of New Zealand’s best known guides, Tony Entwhistle, writing in the New Zealand Fish & Game Magazine, (published here by permisssion) has one of the best descriptions I have read on the proper handling of a trout.
+One of New Zealand’s best known guides, Tony Entwhistle, writing in the New Zealand Fish & Game Magazine, (published here by permission) has one of the best descriptions I have read on the proper handling of a trout.

 "Securely handling trout without causing stress or damage

-Securely handling a trout without causing stress or damage is a matter of a gentle touch, not a tight grip.
+Securely handling trout without causing stress or damage is a matter of a gentle touch, not a tight grip.